 "Mid-central!"
 Alex's dad exclaimed when he first heard of his son's plan to move.

 "That's right, Dad," Alex said again.

 "Of all the places on Earth!
 You know it gets mighty cold there.
-Come winter, for sure you'll be hightailing it right back here quicker than you left."
+Come winter, and you'll be hightailing it right back here quicker than you left."

-"Well, Dad, it will sure be good to see you and Mom again after being away for awhile, and Sissy," Alex simply replied, "And take in this West Coast sunshine, and smog," he chuckled.
+"Well, Dad, it will surely be good to see you and Mom again after being away for a while, and Sissy," Alex replied, "And take in this West Coast sunshine, and smog," he chuckled.

 The day came when his parents did say goodbye to their only son.
 A year after his graduation from high school, Alex launched his current job.
 Walking toward the corridor to board the plane, Alex looked back momentarily to his parents.
 Embraced, they appeared again to be praying.
 One last wave of his hand and he was gone.
 On that warm summer day, having said goodbye to his friends – high school "sweethearts," etc. – he flew out of West Coast for Mid-central, where he would begin that new life of his dream.